-- For initial therapy, all of the following: - Diagnosis of alpha-mannosidosis confirmed by one of the following: - Absence or deficiency (< 10% of the lab specific normal mean) of alpha-Mannosidase enzyme activity; or - Molecular genetic testing for mutations in the MAN2B1 gene
+- For initial therapy, all of the following: - Diagnosis of alpha-mannosidosis confirmed by one of the following: - Solution Absence or deficiency (< 10% of the lab specific normal mean) of alpha-Mannosidase enzyme activity; or - § Molecular genetic testing for mutations in the MAN2B1 gene and - Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal abnormalities, ataxia, intellectual disability, hearing loss); - Lamzede (velmanase alfa-tycv) is not being used to treat central nervous system (CNS) manifestations of alphamannosidosis; and

-- Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal abnormalities, ataxia, intellectual disability, hearing loss); - Lamzede (velmanase alfa-tycv) is not being used to treat central nervous system (CNS) manifestations of alphamannosidosis; and - O Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with Lamzede (velmanase alfa-tycv) therapy; and - Patient has experienced a positive clinical response to Lamzede (velmanase alfa-tycv) therapy (e.g., improved motor function, improved pulmonary function); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be for no more than 12 months
+- o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with velmanase alfa-tycy therapy; and - Patient has experienced a positive clinical response to velmanase alfa-tycv therapy (e.g., improved motor function, improved pulmonary function); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months